Monday, July 25, 2011

 25.07.11.
 St Asaph St / Colombo St snow cordon, demolition site.
 16 people died along Colombo St during the 22.02.11 quake

-Colombo St: Shop window, hand-written sign:
+Colombo St: On a shop-window, a hand-written sign:

 Due to the Earthquake